 You may already be familiar with the ways and habits of Americans.
-There are a lot of regional differences and variations in speech patterns and customs; however, there are some fundamental values that are common all Americans.
-Individualism, equality, privacy, a future-oriented outlook, informality, the goodness of humanity, and the importance of time are some of the important values that characterize Americans.
+There are regional differences and variations in speech patterns and customs; however, there are fundamental values that are common to Individualism, Americans. equality, privacy, a future-oriented outlook, informality, the goodness of humanity, and the importance of time are some important the values that characterize Americans.

-You may experience what is commonly called "culture shock," a normal condition that usually occurs after the initial excitement of arrival has worn We hope that the following off. information will give you a better understanding of some common American customs and behaviors, and will better prepare you to encounter life's situations while you are in the U.S.
+You may experience what is commonly called "culture shock," a normal condition that usually occurs after the initial excitement of arrival has worn off.
+We hope that the following information will give you a better understanding of common American customs and behaviors, and will better prepare you to encounter life's situations while you are in the U.S.